-Our research philosophy is our reflection of why, how and when we develop, disseminate, enhance, and preserve knowledge of topics that are of interest to society, to the academic community, to practitioners, and to our students
+Our research philosophy is our reflection of why, how and when we develop, disseminate, enhance, and preserve the knowledge of topics that are of interest to society, to the academic community, to practitioners, and to our students.

 A research principle is an operational task applied in order to meet our research objectives.
 Our 10 research principles are: To be on the alert for current research problems and questions in marketing, market research, statistics, consumer behaviour, and consumer psychology that are demanding, and unsolved.
 To work on research topics that are of interest to the marketing industry as well as the scientific community.
 To integrate existing knowledge into other scientific disciplines.
 To create joint projects with industry and scientific partners with the aim of building a network of excellence.
 To be selective in choosing the partners in collaboration with whom we can achieve high quality results.
 To validate our research on leading international academic standards and publish our results in top international journals, or present them at leading international conferences.
 To empirically work with qualitative and quantitative data (mainly large datasets and laboratory as well as field experiments) in order to analyze our hypotheses.
 To be meticulous about the quality of our data, the fit and state-of-the-art of the methodology, the power of implications and contributions of our results.
 To emphasize working to the highest international ethical standards.
 To develop implication for society and marketing industry from our research.